arononak/github-actions-gnome-extension/README.md

 ---

-# 📝 Copyright 2023 Aron Onak
+# 📝 © Copyright 2023 Aron Onak

-The GitHub logo is a trademark of Microsoft.

-This extension is not affiliated, funded, or in any way associated with Microsoft and GitHub.
+> :warning: The GitHub logo is a trademark of Microsoft.<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This extension is not affiliated, funded, or in any way associated with Microsoft and GitHub.